Rosie Duffield

 MP for Canterbury, Whitstable and the Villages

-A Strong Relationship with Europe
+A Stronger Relationship with Europe

-Rosie has heard from many local businesses whose operations have been massively affected by the ill-thought-out Brexit deal, and from people who are struggling to spend time with their families or work on the continent as a result of rules around access to the Schengen area.
+I have heard from many local businesses whose operations have been massively affected by the ill-thought-out Brexit deal, and from people who are struggling to spend time with their families or work on the continent as a result of rules around access to the Schengen area.

 Exporters in Kent now face lengthy additionally administration to export to the EU, with new processes that have been poorly managed by the Government and badly communicated to businesses.
 Additional red-tape (which we were told was supposed to be cut as a result of Brexit) is causing critical delays to the transporting of perishable and high value goods.
 These businesses are often small and family-run, desperately trying to stay afloat in the context of a pandemic and cost-of-living crisis, and the continued uncertainty causes immense pressure and anxiety.
-Without Government support, the businesses that make up the fabric of our community and employ local people will soon disappear, leading to a knock-on effect to sectors such as hospitality, which are already struggling.

 The now frequent delays at the border as a result of the Brexit deal have led to gridlock across East Kent, and at ports and railway terminals, causing misery for thousands of travellers every day.
 Nobody voted to turn Kent into Europe’s biggest lorry park, and the Government needs to get a grip so that we can minimise the implementation of Operation Brock.